therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

 <div class="list-group">
   <div class="list-group-item">
     <h5 class="list-group-item-heading">SchemaVersion</h5>
-    <p class="list-group-item-text">This is the BMPR file format version number.</p>
+    <p class="list-group-item-text">This is the file format version number for the kind of resource this archive contains.</p>
   </div>
   <div class="list-group-item">
     <h5 class="list-group-item-heading">ArchiveRevision</h5>
-    <p class="list-group-item-text">This contains a count of how many times the BMPR file has been changed.</p>
+    <p class="list-group-item-text">This contains a count of how many times this archive file has been changed.</p>
   </div>
   <div class="list-group-item">
     <h5 class="list-group-item-heading">ArchiveRevisionUUID</h5>
-    <p class="list-group-item-text">This is a unique ID that identifies the latest revision of the BMPR file.</p>
+    <p class="list-group-item-text">This is a unique ID that identifies the latest revision of this archive.</p>
   </div>
   <div class="list-group-item">
     <h5 class="list-group-item-heading">ArchiveFormat</h5>
-    <p class="list-group-item-text">This is reserved for future use - it will almost always have a value of <em>bmpr</em></p>
+    <p class="list-group-item-text">This indicates what kind of data this archive contains (for example, <em>bmpr</em>).</p>
   </div>
   <div class="list-group-item">
     <h5 class="list-group-item-heading">ArchiveAttributes</h5>
-    <p class="list-group-item-text">This is a JSON hash containing the creation date of the file as well as its file name.</p>
+    <p class="list-group-item-text">This is a JSON hash containing the creation date of the file as well as a name for the contents of this archive.</p>
   </div>
 </div>